Ayehu/custom-activities/DateFormat/README.md

-## DateConvertToTimezone - Activity to convert date from one timezone to another.
+## ConvertTimeZone - Activity to convert date from one timezone to another.

 ##### Namespaces to import
 using System;